tonytw1/squirrel-detector/README.md

 locate_motion_mode preview
 ```

-Motion seems to have an issue with this Pi camera's auto exposure mode.
+Motion seems to have an issue with the Pi camera's auto exposure mode.
 This can be worked around by setting the camera to 1024 x 640.

 Let's use a python script to catch these events and publish them.